 About the Artist

 They all told me I'd grow out of it, but horses are a never-ending source of inspiration for me.

-My education in art history gave me a strong theoretical and conceptual foundation, but my technique is almost entirely self-taught.
+My education in art history has given me a strong theoretical and conceptual foundation, but my sculpting technique is almost entirely self-taught.
 It has taken me many years to develop my unique style.